to the Muppet Central Forum!

 If there were a new Muppet series in the works, can't you just see her doing a sketch?
 Those "back in St. Olaf" stories she told on the Golden Girls (with the Scandanavian names and various livestock) reminded me a little of the Chef's sketches.
 Something tells me she could easily speak mock Swedish with the best of them.

-Just listen to .
+Just listen to this story.
 Isn't that just a perfect scenario for a Muppet sketch or what?
 (Insert Lew Zealand smiley here).

 And I agree, I'm ready for Season 4, too!
 When the heck is Season 4 coming out?
 Let's hope that Disney doesn't pull a "Fraggle Box Set" stunt on us.